Optic pathway glioma

 Terminology

 These tumors have sometimes been divided into optic pathway gliomas and hypothalamic gliomas (not to be confused with hypothalamic hamartomas).
 In cases where a tumor is confined to the optic nerves (Dodge stage 1 – see below), they can safely be referred to as optic nerve gliomas.
-Often, however, they are either centred on or extend to involve the chiasm and optic radiations.
+Often, however, they are either centered on or extend to involve the chiasm and optic radiations.
 In such cases, they are difficult to distinguish from hypothalamic gliomas and such a distinction is in most instances artificial.
 In such more posterior cases, the term hypothalamic-optochiasmatic glioma is perhaps more accurate although it certainly does not roll off the tongue.

 Epidemiology